Outline#

 In evaluating marks[i], the compiler converts it to *(marks+i) immediately; the two forms are equivalent.

-The C programming language allows pointer arithmetic.
-This means that we can add an integer to the pointer pa and make it point to any other element of the marks array.
+Here we introduce a new pointer operation: pointer arithmetic.
+We can add an integer to the pointer pa and make it point to any other element of the marks array.

 To obtain the contents of an array element, we need to use the dereferencing (*) operator.
 Dereferencing is depicted at the bottom of the figure.
 For instance, *(pa+2) refers to the value stored at the memory address pa+2.